sambit77/spring-cache-demo/README.md

 This branch is dedicated to demonstrating Spring's caching annotations using redis cache implementation.
 All examples and configurations here specifically showcase redis caching, where the data is cached in a redis container spinned up using docker-compose file.

+**Branch: feature/redis-cache-configured**

+This branch is dedicated to demonstrating Spring's caching annotations using redis cache implementation.
+All examples and configurations here specifically showcase redis caching, where the data is cached in a redis container spinned up using docker-compose file.This is an extension to redis-cache branch where the RedisTemplate is configured in the code to give more control to developers.

 ## Prerequisites

 - Java 8 or higher